emmottlab/scpImaging/README.md

 ## Vignettes
 Please read: [The scpImaging vignette](https://emmottlab.github.io/scpImaging/scpImaging.html) for a overview of the package and its workflows.

+## CP-SAM trained model and Cellprofiler workflow availability
+Ahead of preprinting, these can be found at this dropbox link: [https://www.dropbox.com/t/rzk7W00pMCTUgXsd](https://www.dropbox.com/t/rzk7W00pMCTUgXsd)

 ## Citation

 To cite the `scpImaging` package in publications use: